 All of these strategies should be reviewed with your estate planning attorney with an eye to your overall estate plan, to ensure they work seamlessly to achieve your overall goals.

 Here at Sabrina Winters Law, we help Charlotte families with their estate planning needs.
-Book a Call with us today to find out how we can help!
+Schedule a Meeting with us today to find out how we can help!

 Reference: Market Watch (Feb.
 18, 2022) “Inheritance, estate planning and charitable giving: 4 strategies to reduce taxes now”